aejenk/glitchup/README.md

 [![glitchup](https://docs.rs/glitchup/badge.svg)](https://docs.rs/crate/glitchup)
 -->

 **Note:** This project is still a work in progress.
+You can install the current executable by using:

+- `cargo install glitchup`
+- downloading the program from [here](https://github.com/Calmynt/glitchup/releases)

-You can install the current executable by using `cargo install glitchup`, however it's incomplete and you may encounter bugs.
+...however it's incomplete and you may encounter bugs.

 ## Inspiration